GET 50% OFF any Yousician plan – available only on our website! Claim your discount here >

 Double stops

 Double stops (two notes played at the same time) are depicted exactly in the same manner.
-What you’ll typically see here is something like this:
+You’ll typically see something like this:

 Guitar Tabs Double Stops

-Here we have two double stops played in order.
+Here we have two double stops played one after the other.
 In the first double stop on the left, you play the 1st fret on the B string as well as an open E string.
 When playing the second one, you play the 3rd fret on the B string and the 1st fret on the higher E string.
-All other strings without a number or any other symbol aren’t played at all.
+Any strings without a number or symbol aren’t played at all.

 Muting